 The San Diego Comic-Con was a modest hive of comics mavens when STAR WARS did a poster giveaway for publicity in 1976.
 Now it's bigger than God with lavish extravaganzas footed by all the major and minor multimedia empires, covered by all the major and minor media.

 Without its success there would never have been franchises/cash cows like LORD OF THE RINGS, THE MATRIX, TOY STORY, HARRY POTTER, TWILIGHT, and HUNGER GAMES.
-Or television series like the five new STAR TREKS, ANDROMEDA, FARSCAPE, FIREFLY, LOST, and CLONE WARS.
+Or television series like the five new STAR TREKS, ANDROMEDA, FARSCAPE, FIREFLY, LOST, and its own CLONE WARS and REBELS.

 Or parodies like HARDWARE WARS, SPACEBALLS, and ROBOT CHICKEN!